 The poem “Where We Dwell” was written by Arian Foster, professional athlete and poet.
 Video from Todd Martin

 If you’re feeling it, explore and learn more from these online resources:

 ⇒ Modern Poetry – FREE to Download This Yale College course, taught on campus twice per week for 50 minutes, was recorded for Open Yale Courses in Spring 2007.
 It covers the body of modern poetry, its characteristic techniques, concerns, and major practitioners.
 The authors discussed range from Yeats, Eliot, and Pound, to Stevens, Moore, Bishop, and Frost with additional lectures on the poetry of WWI, and the Harlem Renaissance.

-⇒ FREE online creative writing courses are offered by Open University: Start Writing Fiction & Writing What You Know
+⇒ FREE online creative writing courses are offered by Open University along with articles full of helpful advice and tips

 ⇒ Find More FREE Creative Writing Classes – a list of online creative writing courses offered free by top universities and educational websites (provided by learningpath.org)